-Our research
+Our Research

-One of our main aims is to raise funds for research into womb cancer.
 Over recent years, there have been rising numbers of womb cancer diagnoses.
 Currently, womb cancer research is funded by bodies such as Cancer Research UK and the National Institute for Health Research.
 Grants for womb cancer research are in competition with other cancer types, such as breast, cervix and ovary.
-Consequently competition is fierce, resulting in less womb cancer research being funded Our long term vision at Peaches Womb Cancer Trust is to become funders of womb cancer research ourselves.
+Consequently, competition is fierce, resulting in less womb cancer research being funded Our long-term vision at Peaches Womb Cancer Trust is to become funders of womb cancer research ourselves.
 Increasing the availability of grants and funding specifically for womb cancer research is vitally important to improve survival, quality of life and care for those suffering from womb cancer.

 Research projects require large sums of money to fund, often hundreds of thousands of pounds.
-As a small and very new charity, we do not currently have the resources to fund large scale research, however we are building our charity so that we will be able to do this in the future.
+As a small and new charity, we do not currently have the resources to fund large scale research, however we are building our charity so that we will be able to do this in the future.
 In the interim, we are focusing on promoting womb cancer research undertaken throughout the UK and supporting early career researchers (such as medical students, doctors undertaking higher research degrees and basic scientists who are completing their PhD or a post-doctoral fellowship).
 We also offer bursaries to researchers presenting their work at national and international conferences.

 We welcome bursary applications at any time from medical students, trainees (pre-CCT) and scientists (fewer than three years post PhD) who have been accepted to present their work at national and international conferences.
 Preference will be given to applicants whose research pertains to prevention, screening, early detection or treatment of endometrial cancer.
 To apply, please send an abstract or short lay summary of your research (max 300 words) and a copy of your CV to [email protected].